anish1A1/Lunar-IT-Project/README.md

 Special thanks to **Er.
 Chandra Prasad Acharya (Managing Director)**, **Manish Sir**, and **Itahari International College** for their support and guidance.

 ---

-Let me know if you’d like me to save this as a **`README.md`** file you can directly upload to your repo!